Algebraic groups in non-commutative probability theory revisited: The Boolean group of states

 \begin{proof} From the definition of $\Delta_b$, only Boolean partitions can occur in the expansion of $\scal{\alpha_1\star_b\cdots\star_b \alpha_k, w}$ that is obtained recursively from the associativity of $\star_b$.
 We get that this expansion has necessarily the form

 for certain scalar coefficients $\mu_\pi$, where the sum is over ordered Boolean partitions $\pi=\{\pi_1,\ldots, \pi_k\}$.
-The lemma amounts therefore to the statement that $\mu_\pi=1$, for any $\pi$.
-However, as the $\star_b$ product is commutative (or, equivalently, as the $\Delta_b$ coproduct is cocommutative), $\mu_\pi=\mu_{\sigma{\pi}}$, for any permutation $\sigma$ of $[k]$ acting on $\pi$ by permutation of the blocks.
-We can therefore obtain a proof of the lemma by showing that $\mu_\pi=1$ in the particular case where the blocks of $\pi$ (which are intervals) are in natural order.
+The statement in the lemma amounts therefore to the assertion that $\mu_\pi=1$, for any $\pi$.
+However, as the $\star_b$ product is commutative (or, equivalently, as the coproduct $\Delta_b$ is cocommutative), $\mu_\pi=\mu_{\sigma{\pi}}$, for any permutation $\sigma$ of $[k]$ acting on $\pi$ by permutation of the blocks.
+We can therefore obtain a proof of the statement in the lemma by showing that $\mu_\pi=1$ in the particular case where the blocks of $\pi$ (which are intervals) are in natural order.

 Let us prove this last property by induction on the number $k$ of blocks.
 The base case $k=1$ is obvious.
 Let us fix a canonically ordered Boolean partition $\pi$ on $[n]$ with $k$ blocks and assume that $\pi_k=\{p+1,\dots,n\}$.
 The formula for the $\star_b$ product shows that, for an arbitrary linear form $\beta$ on $H_b$, we have that (as $\alpha_k$ is infinitesimal):